SteeltoeOSS/Documentation/docs/discovery/load-balancing.md

 ### Round Robin Load Balancer

 The provided round robin load balancer sends traffic to service instances in sequential order, as they are provided by the `IServiceInstanceProvider`.
-Like the `RandomLoadBalancer`, the `RoundRobinLoadBalancer` also includes the (optional) ability to cache service instances if an `IDistributedCache` instance is provided via constructor injection.
-Additionally, when a provided `IDistributedCache` instance is shared amongst clients (for example: using a shared Redis cache for multiple front-end application instances) the round robin sequence tracking will be shared across clients, ensuring an even load distribution.
+Like the `RandomLoadBalancer`, the `RoundRobinLoadBalancer` also includes the (optional) ability to cache service instances if an `IDistributedCache` instance is provided through constructor injection.
+Additionally, when a provided `IDistributedCache` instance is shared among clients (for example, by using a shared Redis cache for multiple front-end application instances) the round robin sequence tracking is shared across clients, ensuring an even load distribution.

->NOTE: `RoundRobinLoadBalancer` does not track stats or exceptions. `UpdateStatsAsync` simply returns `Task.CompletedTask`
+>NOTE: `RoundRobinLoadBalancer` does not track stats or exceptions. `UpdateStatsAsync` returns `Task.CompletedTask`

 #### Using with HttpClientFactory

-To add a service registry-backed round robin load balancer to an `HttpClient`, you may use the `AddRoundRobinLoadBalancer()` extension.
-This example also adds a Redis cache so that regardless of which client service instance makes the call, backend service instances will be called in round robin order:
+To add a service registry-backed round robin load balancer to an `HttpClient`, you can use the `AddRoundRobinLoadBalancer()` extension.
+This example also adds a Redis cache so that, regardless of which client service instance makes the call, backend service instances are called in round robin order:

 ```csharp
   services.AddDistributedRedisCache(Configuration);